Ad Budgeting & Targeting

 Make sure you take a look at your campaign settings before starting your next AdWords campaign.
 Making the right choices here can save you significant dollars on wasted clicks going forward.

 For additional information about attracting more qualified leads through PPC advertising, read our e-book, Pay-Per-Click Advertising Tips.
-For more information, call Bob Goricki, director of digital marketing, at 440-449-6800 or email Bob.
+For more information on pay-per-click strategies, call Bob Goricki, director of digital marketing, at 440-449-6800 or email Bob.